harness/developer-hub/docs/continuous-delivery/deploy-srv-diff-platforms/kubernetes/cd-k8s-ref/kubernetes-patch-step.md

 ## Limitations

 - You will not be able to roll back your deployments with patched resources.
-Rolling back will only rollback your original deployment.
+Rollback will only roll back your original deployment.

 ## Adding a Patch step